 The Hidden Things Coaches Look For When Recruiting an Athlete

+What are The Hidden Things Coaches Look For When Recruiting an Athlete?
 Ohio State assistant and running backs coach Tony Alford has a reputation for being one of the best recruiters in college football.
-Twenty-plus years of coaching experience has given him a knack for identifying and evaluating potential.
-Alford knew Cowboys rookie sensation Ezekiel Elliot had the intangibles to become a huge success after he first sat down with Zeke when he was still in high school.
-(READ THAT STORY HERE)
+Twenty-plus years of coaching experience has given him a knack for identifying and evaluating potential and understanding the hidden things coaches look for in an athlete.
+Alford knew Cowboys sensation Ezekiel Elliot had the intangibles to become a huge success after he first sat down with Zeke when he was still in high school.